 4 Each Working Party will have a Coordinator and one or more Deputy Coordinators.

-5 Coordinators of Research Groups or Working Parties must be from Member Organizations or be Individual Members.
+5 Coordinators and Deputy Coordinators of Research Groups or Working Parties must be from Member Organizations or be Associate Members.
+Deputy Coordinators should preferably be from countries other than those of the Coordinator.

 Procedure

 6 Research Groups and Working Parties are established and terminated by the Board on the recommendation of the Divisions.
-The need for each Research Group and Working Party is continuously reviewed by the Division and proposals for formation, continuation, amendment or termination should be submitted to the Board by the Division Coordinator.
+The need for each Research Group and Working Party is continuously reviewed by the Division and proposals for formation, continuation, amendment or termination should be submitted to the Board by the Division Co-Coordinators.

-7 Research Group Coordinators are appointed by the Board after consultation with the respective Research Groups and on the recommendation of the Division Coordinator.
+7 Research Group Coordinators are appointed by the Board on the recommendation of the Division Co-Coordinators following consultation with the respective Research Groups.
 They normally hold office until the end of the next World Congress and are normally eligible for a maximum of two full terms.
-Deputy Research Group Coordinators are appointed by the Division Coordinator.
+Deputy Research Group Coordinators are appointed by the Division Co-Coordinators.

-8 If a Research Group Coordinator is unable to carry out his/her duties, the corresponding Division Coordinator will replace him/her by a Deputy Coordinator or another individual, after consultation with the respective Research Group and approval by the Board.
+8 If a Research Group Coordinator is unable to carry out his/her duties, the corresponding Division Co-Coordinators will replace him/her by a Deputy Coordinator or another individual, after consultation with the respective Research Group and approval by the Board.

-9 Coordinators and Deputy Coordinators of already existing Working Parties are normally elected by the Working Party members and approved by the Division Coordinators.
-The Coordinator and Deputy Coordinator of a newly established Working Party are appointed by the Division Coordinators.
+9 Coordinators and Deputy Coordinators of already existing Working Parties are normally elected by the Working Party members and approved by the Division Co-Coordinators.
+The Coordinator and Deputy Coordinator of a newly established Working Party are appointed by the Division Co-Coordinators.
 They normally hold office until the end of the next World Congress and are normally eligible for a maximum of two full terms.

-ARTICLE XIII: Task Forces, Special Programmes, Projects, Chapters and IUFRO-led International Initiatives
+ARTICLE XIII: Task Forces, Special Programmes, Projects and IUFRO-led International Initiatives

-1 Task Forces, Special Programmes, Projects and Chapters may be established and terminated by the President, subject to Board approval.
+1 Task Forces, Special Programmes, Projects and IUFRO-led International Initiatives may be established and terminated by the President, subject to Board approval.

 1.1 The aim of IUFRO Task Forces is to initiate and strengthen interdisciplinary activities in specific areas.
 They usually also contribute to international processes and activities.